mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /76-Role_and_Permissions.md

 3. View the list of documents the user can access
 4. Compare with expected results

+## 6. Share Permission (the Temporary Permission Access)

+- A mechanism for sharing documents with specific users, bypassing role-based permissions.
+- We use it to give temporary access to a specific document to a specific user who doesn't have permission to access it, without giving him a role or editing his role (it is temporary).
+- Once the user is done, we can revoke the share.

+---

 ## Permission Manager in DocType

 Each DocType has a built-in Permission Manager where you can define permission rules directly.